Hamza-ye/nmcpye-data-mapping/documentation/docs/index.md

 - `less_5_f` < 5y Female
 - `preg_wmn` pregnant women
 - `bnets` Bed ntes distributed
-- `Is IDPs Camp` `1` is an IDPs Camp, IDPs camps don't have codes to be linked to a catchment locality but we will look into it and specify within what catchment area later.
+- `Is IDPs Camp` `1` is an IDPs Camp, IDPs camps have a generak code for all based on the district won't linked to a catchment locality currently but we will look into it and specify within what catchment locality later.
 - `status_of_coverage` Was this location fully covered or partially due to a reason, *Last Answer of the team leader in last data submission date*.
 - `reason` If partaily covered what was the reason, *Last Answer of the team leader in the last data submission date*.